Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Applications

 \subsubsection{Min cluster}

-\seclab{min:cluster}
+\seclab{min_cluster}

-We now consider the problem of minimizing the cluster size of a subset of a given point set subject to inclusion in a sketchable family.
+We now consider the problem of minimizing the cluster radius of a subset of a given point set subject to inclusion in a sketchable family.
 Specifically, we consider the case when the cluster is defined by a ball of radius $r$ or when the cluster is defined by a connected component of $\CCX{\PntSet}{r}$ for a radius $r$.
-Note that as a ball or component grows both the cluster size and inclusion of the set of points (in the cluster) in the sketchable $\Family$ are monotone properties.
+Note that as a ball or component grows, both the set of points the cluster contains, and the inclusion of this set of points in the sketchable $\Family$ are monotone properties.
 This correspondence is what allows us to apply our general framework.